anubhavy-05/KRISHI-DRISTI-2.0/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+Copyright (c) 2025 anubhavy-05.
+All Rights Reserved.

+This project is proprietary software.
+No copying, distribution, or modification is permitted without explicit permission from the author.
+See the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author